cvranjith/signature-matcher/readme.md

 This is a lightweight, local-first Python web app for comparing two signature images.
 It uses pretrained vision models to generate embeddings and evaluates similarity via cosine distance.

-Perfect for quick offline testing, demos, or integration into larger identity verification systems.

 ---